meaghant/final_project/README.md

 ### Data Source

-I drew data from the Massachusetts Early Care and Education and School Readiness Study, available [here] (https://doi.org/10.3886/ICPSR33968.v1).
+I drew data from the Massachusetts Early Care and Education and School Readiness Study, available at https://doi.org/10.3886/ICPSR33968.v1.
 This study, conducted from 2001 to 2008 by a team of Wellesley reseachers, assesses the specific factors inside and outside of preschool classrooms that promote school readiness.

 ### Hypotheses and Variables